fieldtrip/website/example/nirs_fingertapping.md

     opto.label = nirs.mnt.clab(:);
     opto.chanpos = nirs.mnt.pos_3d'; % these are all nan

 But this is not a complete description of the channel and sensor information according to **[ft_dataype_sens](/reference/utilities/ft_datatype_sens)**.
-However, a full sensor definitioon is also not required: the opical densities have already been converted in HbO and HbR prior to sharing, so we only care about channel positions for plotting.
+However, a full sensor definition is also not required: the opical densities have already been converted in HbO and HbR prior to sharing, so we only care about channel positions for plotting.

 For the plotting of channel level data (see also [this tutorial](/tutorial/plotting)) we need a 2D layout.
 That is explained in detail in [this tutorial](/tutorial/layout).
 If the `opto` definition had included 2D or 3D channel positions, then we could have used **[ft_prepare_layout](/reference/ft_prepare_layout)** but now we will manually construct the layout structure.